phillipadsmith/2014.phillipadsmith.com/_posts/2014-03-07-email-is-alive-and-well.md

 ![Caption](/files/email_delivers_twitter_newsletter.png)
 {: .responsive}

-Similarly, even the company that says “[Email’s About to Die](http://www.wired.com/business/2014/01/next-big-thing-missed-facebook-co-founder-says-email/)” is quietly asking users for an e-mail address to set-up their account.
+Similarly, even the company that is the subject of a _Wired Magazine_ article titled “[Email’s About to Die](http://www.wired.com/business/2014/01/next-big-thing-missed-facebook-co-founder-says-email/)” is quietly asking users for an e-mail address to set-up their account[^tag].
 Just because the company does not say "Please provide your e-mail address" doesn't mean that they're not asking for one.
 Sure, they prioritize a Google account sign-in, but -- as pointed out above -- Google most certainly asks for an e-mail address when creating that account, and the [Google+ Platform API](https://developers.google.com/+/api/oauth) enables the site that uses it -- you guessed it! -- to request the user's e-mail address (as Asana does).

 ![Caption](/files/email_delivers_asana_asks_for_email.png)
 {: .responsive}